 Depending on your situation, here are our recommendations:

-While it is a low-barrier tool, StashAway also manages several clients with more than $1m worth of investments.
+While it is a low-barrier tool, Stashaway also manages several clients with more than $1m worth of investments.
+See our review of Stashaway here.

 Smartly: Fees are competitive for those with at least $10,000

 Smartly works similarly to Stashaway, and its fees are lower than Stashaway as soon as you have $10,000 to invest.
-You can easily open an account in their online app and the fee structure is slightly easier to digest:
+You can easily open an account but it’s not quite as fast as Stashaway.

 AutoWealth: You want more control over your portfolio